johannalouise/repobepo/README.md

 customize your GitHub notifications in Slack, please follow this [link](https://slack.com/intl/en-se/help/articles/232289568-GitHub-for-Slack) to Slack's own guide.

-<a name="yaml"> </a>

-### YAML file
-YAML stands for "YAML Ain't Markup Language" and is a programming language that works well with other programming language and for data serialization.[[4]](https://www.tutorialspoint.com/yaml/index.htm) To define and structure the data, YAMl uses indentation with spaces. [[7]](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) The YAML language is often used in applications where data is being stored or transmitted, but also for configuration files. [[8]](https://en.wikipedia.org/wiki/YAML) When it comes to GitHub Apps and Actions, YAML files are often used to configure the app or the action in a repository.

 <a name="action"> </a>

-#### How to install GitHub action Markdown Link Check by using a YAML file
+### How to install GitHub action Markdown Link Check by using a YAML file
  [Markdown link check](https://github.com/marketplace/actions/markdown-link-check) is a GitHub Action that automatically checks your markdown files and warns you if it finds any broken links.